Opabina/RETCON/README.md

 # RETCON
-RETCON is a game engine built with C++.
+RETCON is a game engine built with C#.
 It's inspired by the Source engine's Hammer, and is named after the video game [Title_Pending](https://devbeef.com/tp)'s RETCON.

 ## Contributing
 Instructions on Contributing to RETCON can be found in [Contributing.md](./Contributing.md)